clojure-emacs/clomacs/README.md

 > * from Emacs isn't for everyone discussion by Anonymous Cow.

 Clomacs simplifies call clojure code from emacs lisp.
-The purpose is to provide a tool for crafting mixed elisp-clojure emacs extensions.
+The purpose is to provide a tool for creating mixed elisp-clojure emacs extensions.

 ## Overview
 There are some requirements to run mixed elisp-clojure code.